British Shorthair: Coat, colour, and patterns

 The British Shorthair's coat is one of the breed's defining features.
-It is very dense, the texture being plush rather than woolly or fluffy, with a firm, "crisp" pile that breaks noticeably over the cat's body as it moves.
+It is very dense and straight, and even in length.
+The texture being plush rather than woolly or fluffy, with a firm, "crisp" pile that breaks noticeably over the cat's body as it moves.

 Although the British Blue remains the most familiar variant, British Shorthairs have been developed in many other colours and patterns.
-White, black, blue, red, cream and—most recently—cinnamon and fawn are accepted by all official standards.
+White, black, blue, red, cream and—more recently—cinnamon and fawn are accepted by all official standards.
 The GCCF, FIFe and TICA also accept chocolate and its dilute lilac, disallowed in the CFA standard.
 All base colours can be affected by the silver and golden genes in the smoke, shaded and tipped variants.
 These coat colours are present in either a solid or one of the four acknowledged tabby patterns (classic, mackerel, spotted, and ticked tabby).
 All colours and patterns also occur in the variants resulting from the combination with colourpoint, bicolour (white spotting) and/or tortoiseshell.